 Stay focused on what you want to achieve through your blog, you know who needs to read it, and you have the knowledge to sell them any of the goods and services that you provide, whether they are Singaporeans or from somewhere further afield.

-At this point it is worth checking out the tools you can use to write the best blog you possibly can.
-You will need to find accurate information and know how to cite or to quote it.
+At this point, it is worth checking out the tools you can use to write the best blog you possibly can.
+You will need to find accurate information and know-how to cite or quote it.
 If quoting someone or paraphrasing their words you need to acknowledge who said or wrote it originally.

-Just doing a quick spell check is not enough to make sure your content not only reads right, it is also spelled correctly.
-Sure you want people to talk or mention your blog in social media but you want them to do so for the right reasons.
+Just doing a quick spell check is not enough to make sure your content not only reads right but is also spelled correctly.
+Sure you want people to talk or mention your blog on social media but you want them to do so for the right reasons.
 You want them to talk about you having the best blog on selling antiques in London, or serving the best burgers in Singapore, yet you do not want to be ridiculed for being the worst speller on any blog in the whole of your country.

 Do not forget to include the Call To Action (CTA) feature